kaliiiiiiiiii/LiveDebR/Readme.md

 Usage: debr [OPTIONS] [COMMAND]

 Commands:
   deps          Install dependencies
   config        Initialize build
-  clean   Clean build
-  build   Build live
-  help    Print this message or the help of the given subcommand(s)
+  build         Build live debian lb            Drop-in replacement for the lb command clean         Clean all build files except of cache clean-chroot  Only clean chroot help          Print this message or the help of the given subcommand(s)

 Options:
   -c, --config <CONFIG>    Path to the configuration file [default: config.json]